darwinanddavis/DataPortfolio/30daymapchallenge.md

 ### Limitations
 * Hexagons are good for large scale coarse and clustered data, like heatmaps.
 The data here are too sparse to make full use of this.
 * There is a higher density of destination sites because I primarily used Lyft to get home, which is concentrated on one latlon point.
 * Georeferencing the data didn't find all locations, so some points are missing.
-* Some latlon points could be rounded to consolidate some data overlap.

 ### [Mapping my Lyft ride data over two years](https://darwinanddavis.github.io/worldmaps/30daymap2020/day4)